IMPORTANT: GET AN EARLY START

 Students who enrolled at OUM during Term 1601 (January 2016) and after are required to take the Research Methodology module.
 The Student Handbook advises enrolling in that course early in their system-based modules (SBM) as the suggested timeframe to submit one’s final research prospectus is before completion of the fifth SBM.

-A component of Research Methodology is spending up to 20 hours of consultation time with your Research Adviser, which can be spent
+A component of Research Methodology is spending up to 20 hours of consultation time with your Research Advisor, which can be spent

 - developing the idea and ultimately the project,